openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/player-status.md

 **Remarks**:

-- The `matchmakingType` parameter is typically `5` (Ranked 2v2).
-This parameter may also be a string, i.e. `"ranked-2v2"`.
-See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.
+- See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.
 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).

 ---